-Default valueTrueDescriptionSpecifies whether users can complete tasks for plan file processes when saving plan files (True/False).
+Default value True Delault value 1146 Description Specifies whether users can complete tasks for plan file processes when saving plan files (True/False).
 By default, when a user saves a file for which they have an active process task, the user is given the option to complete the task as part of the save.
 The "complete on save" option only applies when the user opens the file as read/write.
 If disabled, then no process prompt displays on save.
 This setting also applies to the legacy workflow feature.